Liquidambars – Autumn Stunners!

 There are four species of Liquidambar which can be found in Asia (China, Taiwan, Laos, Korea and Vietnam) South West Turkey, Rhodes and a large swathe of Eastern North and South America from New England to Nicaragua.
 They are a tree species that can reach up to 40m in height in their natural forest habitat.
 For many years they were included in the family Hamamelidaceae (the Witch Hazel family) but recent genetic studies have put it in the family Altingaceae.

-The group of Liquidambars in Dallimore Valley provide some of the best autumn colour I have seen anywhere in the world.
+The group of liquidambars in Dallimore Valley provide a blaze of autumn foliage which is on a par with the best in the world.
 This species is the most recent introduction to the UK, brought from its natural habitat in the mountains of southern China in the 1980s.
 This species is starting to make its way into the nursery trade but is still uncommon in tree collections.
 It is similar to Liquidambar formosana but is hardier and more robust in growth.
 Unusually it has a better spring and summer foliage colour than it has in autumn.
 Our two specimens were donated to us by Lime Cross Nursery and were planted in 2010.

 This species differs from the others because it has 3 lobed leaves rather than 7 or 5.
 It is slightly more tender than the others and can be damaged when we have severe winters.
 However it is still worth growing for its autumn colour and also has a beautiful purple colour to its new growth flush.
 Our oldest specimen was given to us by Westonbirt Arboretum and was planted in 2004.